 NOTE: Mode 1 resource configuration cannot be configured for MP Remote UE in inter-gNB-DU multi-path relay in this release.

-3. The gNB-CU sends the UE CONTEXT SETUP REQUEST message for the MP Remote UE to the gNB-DU1, which contains at least the direct path configuration.
+3. The gNB-CU sends the UE CONTEXT SETUP REQUEST message for the MP Remote UE to the gNB-DU1, which contains at least the HandoverPreparationInformation IE and the serving cell ID on the direct path.

 4. The gNB-DU1 responds to the gNB-CU with a UE CONTEXT SETUP RESPONSE message.

 5. The gNB-CU sends an RRCReconfiguration message to the MP Relay UE to update the indirect path configuration if necessary.

+5a.
+The gNB-CU may send an UE CONTEXT MODIFICATION REQUEST message to the gNB-DU2 to query the latest configuration if the configuration of the MP Remote UE on the indirect path is updated.

+5b.
+The gNB-DU2 responds with an UE CONTEXT MODIFICATION RESPONSE message that includes the configuration information.

 6. The gNB-CU sends the UE CONTEXT MODIFICATION REQUEST message for MP Remote UE by including the direct path addition information and the RRCReconfiguration message to the gNB-DU2.
 The gNB-DU2 may update the stored UE context for MP Remote UE.
 The contents in the RRCReconfiguration message may include at least direct path addition configuration, RLC channel configuration, bearer mapping and the associated radio bearer(s).

-7. The gNB-DU2 sends the RRCReconfiguration message to the MP Remote UE.
+7. The gNB-DU2 sends the RRCReconfiguration message to the MP Remote UE via the MP Relay UE.

 8. The gNB-DU2 sends the UE CONTEXT MODIFICATION RESPONSE message to the gNB-CU.